C5T/Current/TypeSystem/README.md

 # Current Framework Type System

 **Current** framework uses its own type system to define data structures and schemas.
-The main building block is structure, which natively supports reflection and serialization into binary and JSON formats.
+The main building block is the structure, which natively supports reflection with strong type identification.
+[All the philosophy goes here.]

 ## Structures